Rajasekhar4314/flights-search-service/README.md

 npx sequelize model:generate --name Airplane --attributes modelNumber:string,capacity:integer
 ```

-- Do Migrate, it will create tables in Database
+- Do Migrate, it will create all model tables in Database

 ```
 npx sequelize db:migrate